onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/008_12 Factor Apps (basic)/03_Factor_2_Dependencies.md

 [INFO] Final Memory: 24M/209M
 [INFO] ------------------------------------------------------------------------
 ```
-Then launch Spring Boot application
+Then, launch the Spring Boot application:
 ```
 $ java -jar target/{project-name}-1.0-SNAPSHOT.jar
 ```

-In your browser try to access **http://localhost:8080/stock/ping**.
-You should see **"Ping"** as response.
+In your browser, try to access `http://localhost:8080/stock/ping`.
+You should get `"Ping"` as a response.
-As you have working application you can push it to CF. From the root of your project execute
+Since you now have a working application, you can push it to CF. From the root of your project, execute:
 ```
 $ cf push workshop-12f-stock -p target/{project-name}-1.0-SNAPSHOT.jar
 ```
-If all is OK you should see similar output:
+If all is OK, you should see similar output:
 ```
 requested state: started
 instances: 1/1